byhbt/thanh/_posts/2020-02-05-what-is-mysql-index.md

 - Indexes eat ram, disk space.

 ### Common pitfalls
-- If we use function like YEAR() then the index column won't be used.
+- If we use a function e.g: YEAR() then the index column won't be used.
 Use range of full datetime instead

 - Multi index column: